OpenSignLabs/OpenSign/docs/docs/help/Settings/Preferences.md

 - **Yes** – Receive alerts for each completed signature.
 - **No** – Notifications are turned off.

-> Users can change this option while creating the document or template.
+> Users can change this option while creating the document or a template.

 **Note**: Regardless of this setting, a **completion email** with the signed document and completion certificate is **always sent** to all signers and the document owner.